 A coverlet is a non-reversible top blanket that is usually quilted or woven.
 It’s mostly used as a decorative layer to go over a thick duvet or comforter, but is not attachable.
 They’re commonly used on hotel room beds as an easy aesthetic piece.
 They’re not limited to beds though; they can also be used on sofas or chairs.

-A duvet insert works similar to a mattress comforter in that you drape it over your bed.
-Along with it being comfortable, you can buy a cover to maintain its cleanliness.
-Normally, these come in neutral colors to ensure they compliment the color of your cover.
+A duvet insert works similar to a mattress comforter in that you drape it over your bed, but it’s usually covered with a duvet cover to keep its cleanliness.

 How To Use A Duvet Cover